Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Abstract

-\textbf{(ii)} Compared with other mechanisms, R1SMG is less likely to generate noise with large magnitude that overwhelms the query results, because the kurtosis and skewness of the nondeterministic accuracy loss introduced by R1SMG is larger than that introduced by other mechanisms.
+\textbf{(ii)} Compared with other mechanisms, the R1SMG mechanism is more stable and less likely to generate noise with large magnitude that overwhelms the query results, because the kurtosis and skewness of the nondeterministic accuracy loss introduced by this mechanism is larger than that introduced by other mechanisms.